 Two noble, pious, aristocratic families that absurdly, bloodily feud with one another despite mutual respect.
 Huck stays with the Grangerfords after becoming separated from Jim, but becomes embroiled in their feud after he accidentally enables a Grangerford girl to elope with a Shepherdson boy.
 Huck is confused by how such good, brave people could be involved in such devastating madness.

-The Grangerfords and Shepherdsons Quotes in The Adventures of Huckleberry Finn
+The Grangerfords and Shepherdsons Quotes in Adventures of Huckleberry Finn

-The The Adventures of Huckleberry Finn quotes below are all either spoken by The Grangerfords and Shepherdsons or refer to The Grangerfords and Shepherdsons.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Dover Publications edition of The Adventures of Huckleberry Finn published in 1994.).
+The Adventures of Huckleberry Finn quotes below are all either spoken by The Grangerfords and Shepherdsons or refer to The Grangerfords and Shepherdsons.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:).

 Chapter 18 Quotes